hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 time.
 They are expert fighters and learn to put all of their strength into very powerful attacks.
-No enemy may parry an attack made by this hero because it strikes with such power that it pushes right threw a buckler or sword.
+No enemy may parry an attack made by this hero because it strikes with such power that it pushes right through a buckler or sword.
 Battle Tongue: Only a hero with the leader skill may gain this skill.
 It allows models within 12" of him use his leadership, rather than the normal 6".